dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization-extensibility.md

 ## Localization Resources

-ASP.NET Core localization APIs came up with `ResourceManagerStringLocalizer` which an implementation of `IStringLocalizer` that is using `resx` files as underlying storage for the localization resources.
+ASP.NET Core localization provides `ResourceManagerStringLocalizer` which is an implementation of `IStringLocalizer` that is uses `resx` to store localization resources.

-But you are not limited to use the `resx` files if it isn't fit your need.
-We Already mentioned ealier that [OrchardCore](https://github.com/orchardCMS/OrchardCore/) introduced `POStringLocalizer` which using `PO` instead, to support pluralization.
+But you are not limited to using `resx` files.
+By implementing `IStringLocalized` you can use any data-source you want.

-We have seen many of the community projects that extends `IStringLocalizer` to create another localizers such as [EFStringLocalizer](https://github.com/aspnet/Entropy/tree/master/samples/Localization.EntityFramework), [JsonStringLocalizer](https://github.com/hishamco/My.Extensions.Localization.Json), [SqlLocalizer](https://github.com/damienbod/AspNetCoreLocalization) .. etc.
+Here are some examples of projects which implement `IStringLocalizer`: [EFStringLocalizer](https://github.com/aspnet/Entropy/tree/master/samples/Localization.EntityFramework), [JsonStringLocalizer](https://github.com/hishamco/My.Extensions.Localization.Json), [SqlLocalizer](https://github.com/damienbod/AspNetCoreLocalization) .. etc.